nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ---
 ## Finding more information
-To having more understanding as well as having more example, you can check the IEEE Standard for Systemverilog, chapter.9 Process.
+To have more understanding as well as more examples, you can check the IEEE Standard for Systemverilog, chapter.9 Process.